odoo-argentina/config/README.md

 ----

-Odoo Argentina(http://odoo-argentina.org/), is a nonprofit organization whose mission is to support the collaborative development of Odoo Argentina Localization features and promote its widespread use.
+ODOO ARGENTINA (http://odoo-argentina.org/), is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.